s10269187/DDA_ITD_ASG1/README.md

 - The application is catering for a time based game that also teaches players fun facts about their childhood snacks
 - The application also applies to players that enjoy a fast paced game where speed matters
 - The application also applies to kids who love the childhood snacks and wish to become their own chef and make these snacks
-- The applicartion also caters to achievers who wish to find more facts and origin of specific snacks
+- The application also caters to achievers who wish to find more facts and origin of specific snacks
+- The application is catering for people who like a calming and easy game that is relaxing

 # Documented Wireframes/game flow
 - User logs and signs up with their username and password